-- For press releases referring ONLY to information contained in the contributed research abstract, [ie, information limited to OBJECTIVES, METHODS, RESULTS, and CONCLUSIONS of the abstract], all information is embargoed until the abstract has been published to the ISPOR conference program at www.ispor.org; or to the ISPOR Presentations Database.
+- For press releases referring ONLY to information contained in the contributed research abstract, [ie, information limited to OBJECTIVES, METHODS, RESULTS, and CONCLUSIONS of the abstract], all information is embargoed until the abstract has been published to the ISPOR conference program at www.ispor.org; or to the ISPOR Scientific Presentations Database.

 - For press releases referring to information which go beyond that contained in the contributed research abstract [ie, OBJECTIVES, METHODS, RESULTS, and CONCLUSIONS of the abstract] such as additional analysis, commentary, or updated information from those individuals and companies involved in the study, the information is embargoed until it has been presented at the specific ISPOR conference to which it was submitted and accepted.
-Presented research abstracts will also be published in Value in Health or Value in Health Regional Issues after the conference.
+Presented research abstracts will be published online in Value in Health or Value in Health Regional Issues after the conference.

 ISPOR—the professional society for health economics and outcomes research ("ISPOR" or "Society")—is providing information and services on the Internet through its website as a benefit and service in furtherance of its nonprofit and tax exempt status under Section 501(c)(3) of the Internal Revenue Code.
 ISPOR does not endorse, approve, guarantee, or certify that any information posted by ISPOR or third parties is accurate, complete, timely, or effective.
 Use of such information is entirely voluntary and reliance on it should only be undertaken after an independent review of it by qualified experts.